How to Travel In Europe!

 Cell Phone

-You can use your phone and your own plan, but it might be very expensive and get dinged pretty hard with unwelcome roaming fees from your cell phone plan.
+To travel to Europe Stress Free or the world, having fast and reliable cellular data is essential.
+Although you can use your phone and your own plan, it can be quite expensive due to hefty roaming fees from your cell phone plan.

-*If you remove your phone’s SIM card, you’ll no longer be able to make phone calls or use your cellular data plan, but you can still use your phone in a Wi-Fi area.
+Another way to avoid expensive roaming fees is to replace your phone’s SIM card with a European carrier’s SIM card.
+This method is usually the best way for most of us to use our phones.
+However, keep in mind that if you remove your phone’s SIM card, you won’t be able to make phone calls or use your cellular data plan.
+Nevertheless, you can still use your phone in a Wi-Fi area.

-*The European SIM card, will give you a European cell number and data plan (assuming the data is included).
+In most cases, you can find free Wi-Fi at cafes and other public places.
+Once you have a European SIM card, you will have a European cell number and data plan (assuming data is included).

 Places with entrance fees

-Buy tickets for places you know you want to visit online before you leave home.
-Or ask the concierge at the hotel to book them.
+Buy tickets for places you want to visit online before you leave home.
+Or ask the concierge at the hotel to book them for you.

 By buying in advance you’ll be able to skip more lines and find more deals targeted toward you.